Nanospaziale/Bandit-WriteUps/bandit/level11.md

 We can run `file` on ***data.txt*** to confirm its type before decoding the Base64 content.
 (This part isn’t strictly necessary, but it’s a habit of mine to do it.)

 <img width="332" height="78" alt="image" src="https://github.com/user-attachments/assets/d856e3ca-bbfb-461b-b111-f458a65681fa" />

+Now, if we print the file's contents to the screen, we can see some readable characters, but they don’t make sense.
+At this point, we need to understand what Base64 is and how it works.

 <img width="695" height="99" alt="image" src="https://github.com/user-attachments/assets/44614b1e-497c-4bbd-bf70-e5adad340434" />
 <img width="810" height="396" alt="image" src="https://github.com/user-attachments/assets/a3f8f9b1-4506-45a3-8f4e-f35f5d028527" />
 <img width="490" height="82" alt="image" src="https://github.com/user-attachments/assets/83b15e6b-bd24-4897-9dae-47b415cc44cd" />